peguerosdc/cfdibills/docs/index.rst

 Welcome to cfdibills's documentation!
 =====================================

-Utility to inspect and validate CFDI (Mexican invoice) versions 3.3 and 4.0
+Utility to parse CFDI (Mexican invoice) versions 3.3 and 4.0 and validate their status against the SAT.

 **Features**

 * Load a CFDI in XML format into a `pydantic <https://github.com/samuelcolvin/pydantic>`_ object

+  * CFDIs are validated against the XSD schema, but a thorough check (i.e. conditional values) is not performed.

 * Query the status of a CFDI via SAT's web service
-* Only presence of required fields is validated, but this package doesn't perform a thorough validation of the CFDI standard.
 * **DOESN'T REQUIRE** additional dependencies to read the XML like libxml2-dev, libxslt-dev